 - Herbs / Spices – I like to make this recipe in it’s simplest form without any seasoning other than salt and pepper most of the time.
 This allows the flavor of the sausage and veggies to shine.
 However that being said, I sometimes add 1 teaspoon dried herbs (like Italian seasoning) or 1 tablespoon chopped fresh like basil.

-Next we’re going to sauté your meat of choice – either sausage or bacon, and then add the veggies to the pan just until the spinach is wilted.
+Step 2: Next we’re going to sauté your meat of choice, and then add the veggies to the pan just until the spinach is wilted.

 After this breakfast casserole is done you have quite a few options, which we’ll dive into below.
 But the first option is of course to eat it straight out of the oven!